Xilinx/finn/docs/finn/developers.rst

 Before starting to do development on FINN it is a good idea to start with understanding the basics as a user.
 Going through all of the :ref:`tutorials` is strongly recommended if you haven't already done so.
-Additionally, please review the documentation available on :ref:`internals`.
+Additionally, please review the :ref:`concepts` documentation and the :doc:`/implementation/index`.

 Repository structure
 =====================